English Graduate Student Council

-- GRADUATE BOARD OF REPRESENTATIVES – composed of two Ph.D. students and two M.A.
-Students who will: attend faculty and committee meetings to keep the graduate students informed of departmental issues; attend a monthly Graduate Board meeting to discuss the progress of plans and events and address graduate concerns; organize meetings and social events for graduate students and faculty; coordinate with existing reading groups in order to facilitate advertising and scheduling of events; other tasks and duties as they arise.
+The English Graduate Student Council (EGSC) exists to serve as the representative body of PhD and MA students in the department of English at the University of Colorado at Boulder.
+The Graduate Board of Representatives is composed of two PhD students and two M.A. students who attend faculty and committee meetings to keep the graduate students informed of departmental issues; attend a monthly Graduate Board meeting to discuss the progress of plans and events and address graduate concerns; organize meetings and social events for graduate students and faculty; coordinate with existing reading groups in order to facilitate advertising and scheduling of events; other tasks and duties as they arise.
 Elections occur near the end of each Spring semester for the following academic year.

 2013-2014 Graduate Board of Representatives: